Trump tax audits required by IRS were delayed, panel says

 The report raised multiple red flags about aspects of Trump's tax filings, including his carryover losses, deductions tied to conservation and charitable donations, and loans to his children that could be taxable gifts.

-The committee led by Neal is proposing legislation to beef up the IRS’ approach, requiring an initial report no later than 90 days from the filing of a president’s tax returns.
+In response to the findings, the Ways and Means Committee is proposing legislation to beef up the IRS’s approach, requiring an initial report no later than 90 days from the filing of a president’s tax returns.
+House Speaker Nancy Pelosi said the chamber would “move swiftly” to advance the legislation.

+Democrats argue that the IRS is ill-equipped to audit high-income, complex tax returns, and instead targets filers in lower-income brackets — something they have tried to remedy with their work on the panel.

+“Because of the dismantling of funding to the IRS, they have not been unable to do their job,” said Rep. Steven Horsford, D-Nev.
+“They did not have the specialized staff to do it for that high-income category — not just this person, but people who fall into that category.”

-The bill, which could be considered in the waning days of the Congress, comes as Republicans vow to cut funding for more IRS agents as the first bill they will consider taking over the House majority in the new year.
+But Republicans have vowed to cut a recent influx of funding for more IRS agents.
+That's the first bill they will consider upon taking the House majority in less than two weeks.

-Trump has long had a complicated relationship with his personal income taxes.

-As a presidential candidate in 2016, he broke decades of precedent by refusing to release his tax forms to the public.
-He bragged during a presidential debate that year that he was “smart” because he paid no federal taxes and later claimed he wouldn't personally benefit from the 2017 tax cuts he signed into law that favored people with extreme wealth, asking Americans to simply take him at his word.

-Trump’s longtime accountant, Donald Bender, testified at the Trump Organization’s recent criminal trial that Trump reported losses on his tax returns every year for a decade, including nearly $700 million in 2009 and $200 million in 2010.

-Bender, a partner at Mazars USA LLP who spent years preparing Trump’s personal tax returns, said Trump’s reported losses from 2009 to 2018 included net operating losses from some of the many businesses he owns through his Trump Organization.
+The committee’s move represents yet another challenge for Trump.
+Just a day earlier, the House Jan.
+6 committee voted to make a criminal referral to the Justice Department for Trump’s role in sparking the violent insurrection at the U.S. Capitol.
+He’s also facing an intensifying investigation in Atlanta for efforts to overturn the 2020 election results in Georgia.
+And he’s the subject of growing criticism from fellow Republicans for contributing to the party’s underwhelming performance in last month’s midterms.

-The Trump Organization was convicted earlier this month on tax fraud charges for helping some executives dodge taxes on company-paid perks such as apartments and luxury cars.
+Trump's family business, The Trump Organization, was convicted earlier this month on tax fraud charges for helping some executives dodge taxes on company-paid perks such as apartments and luxury cars.

-The current Manhattan district attorney, Alvin Bragg, told The Associated Press in an interview last week that his office’s investigation into Trump and his businesses continues.
+Manhattan district attorney Alvin Bragg told The Associated Press in an interview last week that his office’s investigation into Trump and his businesses continues.

 “We’re going to follow the facts and continue to do our job,” Bragg said.

-Trump, who refused to release his returns during his 2016 presidential campaign and his four years in the White House while claiming that he was under IRS audit, has argued there is little to be gleaned from the tax returns even as he has fought to keep them private.
+Trump has argued there is little to learn from his tax returns even as he has fought to keep them private.

 “You can’t learn much from tax returns, but it is illegal to release them if they are not yours!” he complained on his social media network last weekend.

 Kinnard reported from Columbia, South Carolina.
-Associated Press writers Michael R. Sisak and Jill Colvin in New York contributed this report.
+Associated Press writers Paul Wiseman contributed from Washington and Michael R. Sisak and Jill Colvin in New York contributed this report.

 Credit: Andrew Harnik